Nicolas Fargues, 2016 [fr]

-The Embassy of France in New Zealand and the Randell Cottage Writers Trust are pleased to announce the new laureate of the Randell Cottage Residency, Nicolas Fargues.
+The Embassy of France in New Zealand and the Randell Cottage Writers Trust are pleased to announce the 2016 laureate of the Randell Cottage Residency, Nicolas Fargues.

 2015 Goncourt Prize nominee, Nicolas Fargues, new laureate of the Wellington Randell Writers Cottage Residency